ppy/osu-wiki/wiki/Tournaments/4DM/2/en.md

 | #24 | ![][flag_CH] Switzerland | 24 |
 | #25 | ![][flag_DO] Dominican Republic | 25 |

-- Only the top 24 team can proceed to the group stage
+- Only the top 24 team can proceed to the Group Stage
 - More detailed qualifiers result can be accessed via this [spreadsheet](https://docs.google.com/spreadsheets/d/1cT1BLBuG3XGyDvPWFTGJO_TOpRkdKQaH6shstbJcauc/edit?usp=sharing)
 - Average is determined by `Σ position earned when playing the qualifiers mappool / amount of Qualifiers mappool`
 - ![][flag_PE] Peru didn't show up during their Qualifiers